How do I know if the Party Wall etc. Act 1996 applies to me?

 Where an 'Adjoining Owner' has concerns regarding a neighbours' proposed building alterations: for example, a proposed loft conversion next door, there is provision where they can call in an independent Party Wall surveyor to provide help and guidance and who can explain the implications of such works.
 The surveyor can also help determine changes that will reflect the legitimate interests of the 'Adjoining Owner' that the 'Building Owner' must abide by.

-If a 'Building Owner' decides to build an extension near to or on the legal boundary, the requirements of the act stipulate that where there is a disagreement, a Party Wall surveyor can step in to guide the process according to a defined protocol.
+If a 'Building Owner' decides to build on or over the boundary, the requirements of the act stipulate that where there is a disagreement, a Party Wall surveyor can step in to guide the process according to a defined protocol.
 The surveyor(s) should ideally be well versed in construction, be able to interpret plans and drawings and ultimately work in a diplomatic way to help avoid and resolve potential conflict.

 If as a 'Building Owner' you propose to build on or near a neighbour's property but are unsure of your obligations, we can provide necessary guidance including the preparation of the correct notices.
 If you are aware that a neighbour is planning to build on or near your boundary and you need advice, we can assist you in these matters.